 About CMU Crowdfunding

-- The CMU Crowdfunding platform is designated for university-related projects that impact and benefit CMU students, and with funding goals of $2,000-$10,000.
+- The CMU Crowdfunding platform is designated for university-related projects that impact and benefit CMU students and/or other entities within the CMU community, and with funding goals of $2,000-$10,000.

 - CMU Crowdfunding is sponsored by University Advancement through the Office of Annual Giving.
 There is the standard 12% Administrative Fee charged on all gifts made to the university, including those gifts for CMU Crowdfunding projects.